by17s/tgpu-quartz/docs/regs.md

 | `rbf16a-rbf16h` | 16 | A register for storing 16-bit BFloat data (BF16). |
 | `rbf32a-rbf32h` | 32 | A register for storing 32-bit BFloat data (BF32). |

+### Vector Registers
-### Vector RegistersThese registers are used for the simultaneous processing of multiple scalar values (SIMD/SIMT).
+These registers are used for the simultaneous processing of multiple scalar values (SIMD/SIMT).

 | Name | Size (bits) | Elements | Description |
 | --- | --- | --- | --- |